naturallaw777/Sovran_SystemsOS/CONTRIBUTING.md

 - **Write meaningful commit messages.**
 - **Do not push directly to `main`.** Always use a feature branch and open a PR.
 - **Be patient.** PRs will be reviewed as soon as possible.

+## Security-Sensitive Changes

+- Report vulnerabilities privately as described in [`SECURITY.md`](SECURITY.md).
+- Pin upstream revisions and hashes; do not use floating source references.
+- Update [`THIRD_PARTY_NOTICES.md`](THIRD_PARTY_NOTICES.md) when importing code.
+- Add regression tests and describe any threat-model change in the pull request.

 ## Code Style